cwcyenk/data-science-entry-test/README.md

 ## Solution for Question 1
 A swap function to swap the values of x and y if both are numeric.
 Their original and swapped values are printed.
-If either or both is non-numeric, a -1 is return.
+If either or both is non-numeric, a -1 is returned.

 Two test scenarios were invoked to test the swap function